All Products

 Document Center

-Objects are the basic unit for data operations in OSS.
-OSS SDK for Java provides the following methods that you can use to upload objects:
+In Object Storage Service (OSS), the basic unit of data is an object.
+The OSS SDK for Java provides the following methods for uploading objects:

-• Multipart upload: split a large object into multiple parts and upload the parts to OSS.
-Multipart upload allows you to upload an object that is up to 48.8 TB in size.
-This method is suitable for uploading large objects.
+• Multipart upload: You can split a large object into multiple parts and upload the parts separately.
+Multipart upload is recommended for large objects up to 48.8 TB.